DGVaniX/vRP/README.md

-# DGVaniX's Scripts for vRP
+# vRP Scripts Collection

-Here I'm the scripts that I made for FiveM vRP!

-Why buy the scripts from some idiot that only knows how to steal, instead of getting them for free from the legit author? :D
+A collection of scripts/system made for the FiveM multiplayer modification of Grand Theft Auto 5, for the vRP framework.

+Made By: DGVaniX
+Contributor: Muhammed Imran (khanmi@aston.ac.uk)